gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPFileLabel.md

 C:\Projects\Analysis.docx  Success
 ```

-This command removes the existing label from the file named **C:\Projects\Analysis.docx,** and specifies a justification message that is required because the Azure Information Protection policy setting is enabled that requires justification for lowering the classification label, removing a label, or removing protection.
+This command removes the existing label from the file named **C:\Projects\Analysis.docx**, and specifies a justification message that is required because the Azure Information Protection policy setting is enabled that requires justification for lowering the classification label, removing a label, or removing protection.

 ### Example 13: (Classic client only) Apply the "Confidential \ All Employees" label to all files in a folder and register these files with the document tracking site